Products

 When we think about the history of Computer Aided Engineering the focus is usually on the evolution of computer hardware and the development of the simulation tools themselves.
 We talk much less about the considerable changes that have occurred to the way that we communicate with those tools.

-In this blog I am going to explore the history of how humans interact with computers, by splitting the last 60-or-so years of CAE into 3 eras, each of which has represented a step change in engineering productivity.
+In this blog, I will explore the history of how humans interact with computers by splitting the last 60 or so years of CAE into 3 eras, each of which has represented a step change in engineering productivity.

 I do this because I think we’re at the dawn of a new era, one which will make the current era of computer communication feel as clunky as the first era.
 Let’s start with punched cards.